PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### Preventing VPN disconnects

-If your VPN is disconnecting too frequently (minutes instead of hours) then try adding these lines to your `~/.ssh/config` file:
+If your VPN is disconnecting too frequently then try adding these lines to your `~/.ssh/config` file:

 ```
 Host *